DINESH-NOOKADA/VanceAssignment/Readme.md

 To run the scheduler go to src folder , Now run node scheduler.js , Generally the data in the website changes every midnight so the scheduler starts executing at 00:00 everyday to check the data you can go to db folder after exection completion.
-But i set the scheduler to start immediately and then continue running every 5 minutes
+But i set the scheduler to start immediately and then continue running every 5 minutes.
+You can check the data stored in src/db folder